danu1991/a-spec/README.md

 I'm sharing this for free.
 Please use / share / edit / print / cut as you like. (there are sellers in AliExpress / eBay who will print / cut these for around $6 for 2 pieces)

 I've uploaded the files in white / black / silver / red and also a zip file with allthe colors, so you can check and download them if you like.

+If you have a better version or a vector file, feel free to share :)